 A bank must tell you how you can complain if you have a problem, and its process for dealing with complaints.
 But there are four simple steps you can usually follow.
 Find out more about how to complain.

 The Financial Services Compensation Scheme (FSCS) can pay compensation if a bank, building society or credit union is unable to pay claims against it.
-From 1 January 2016 the deposit protection limit is £75,000 for eligible depositors.
+The deposit protection limit is £85,000 for eligible depositors.

 Depositors with some types of temporary high balances have FSCS protection up to £1m for up to six months from the date the account is first credited with the money.

 You can check our tables of the main deposit-taking banking and building society brands to see whether your money is held with a brand that shares its authorisation.

 If you are not sure how your money is protected you should ask your bank for further information.